Dokiya Humenna: Biography

-Dokiya Humenna (Докія Гуменна) was born on 10(23) March 1904 in the village of Zhashkiv, Kyiv Governorate, Russian Empire.
+Dokiya Humenna was born on 10(23) March 1904 in the village of Zhashkiv, Kyiv Governorate, Russian Empire.
 She was born to a peasant family (line of her father Kuzma Humenny).
 Her mother, Dariya Kravchenko, came from an impoverished noble family.
 Humenna studied in Zvenygorodska gymnasium.
 In 1920 she entered a teachers' college in Stavyshche.
 Finally, she studied literature at the University of Kyiv, graduating in 1926.